 How to Structure Your Trust

-In the broadest terms, there are two main types of trusts: revocable and irrevocable.
+There are two main types of trusts in the broadest terms: revocable and irrevocable.
 In a revocable trust, you can actively manage and move assets within the trust.
 You still own them, and the trustee only takes over management if you become incapacitated.
 If you die, the assets are subject to the estate tax.
 If you have any outstanding debts, the assets in the trust may be used to pay them off.

 An irrevocable trust works very differently.
 Once an irrevocable trust is established, you no longer have control of the assets.
 You cannot change the terms of the trust, and you no longer own the assets in it.
 The assets are protected from the estate tax when you pass away, and your creditors cannot use the assets in the trust to pay off your debts.